Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 Don't ask questions.

-Northcgood Social Club, another great spot for a drink.
+North good social club, another great spot for a drink.

 I love music too.

-From a location that is unknown to us, but probably deep within the fortress of the moles right now.
+but probably deep within the fortress of the Moles right now,

-Thank you to Katie Megan or Katie Megan.
+thank you to Katie Megan or Katie Megan.

-sorry, dreary Katie.
+So sorry, dreary Katie.

 A fluoro handbag.